nickbrandt/GitLab/doc/user/project/pages/redirects.md

 ## Disable redirects

-Redirects in GitLab Pages is under development and not ready for production use.
-It is deployed behind a feature flag that is **enabled by default**.
+Redirects in GitLab Pages is under development, and is deployed behind a feature flag that is **enabled by default**.

 To disable redirects, for [Omnibus installations](../../../administration/pages/index.md), define the `FF_ENABLE_REDIRECTS` environment variable in the